Generic Name: hydrocodone bitartrate and homatropine methylbromide

-Signs and Symptoms:
+Signs and Symptoms

 Serious overdosage with hydrocodone is characterized by respiratory depression (a decrease in respiratory rate and/or tidal volume, Cheyne-Stokes respiration, cyanosis), extreme somnolence progressing to stupor or coma, skeletal muscle flaccidity, cold and clammy skin and sometimes bradycardia and hypotension.
 In severe overdosage apnea, circulatory collapse, cardiac arrest and death may occur.
-The ingestion of very large amounts of Tussigon may, in addition, result in acute homatropine intoxication.
+The ingestion of very large amounts of Tussigon tablets may, in addition, result in acute homatropine intoxication.

 Primary attention should be given to the reestablishment of adequate respiratory exchange through provision of a patent airway and the institution of assisted or controlled ventilation.
-The narcotic antagonist naloxone hydrochloride is a specific antidote for respiratory depression which may result from overdosage or unusual sensitivity to narcotics including hydrocodone.
+The opioid antagonist naloxone hydrochloride is a specific antidote for respiratory depression which may result from overdosage or unusual sensitivity to opioids including hydrocodone.
 Therefore, an appropriate dose of naloxone hydrochloride should be administered, preferably by the intravenous route, simultaneously with efforts at respiratory resuscitation.
 For further information, see full prescribing information for naloxone hydrochloride.
 An antagonist should not be administered in the absence of clinically significant respiratory depression.
 Oxygen, intravenous fluids, vasopressors and other supportive measures should be employed as indicated.
 Gastric emptying may be useful in removing unabsorbed drug.

 Tussigon Dosage and Administration

 Adults and Adolescents 12 Years of Age and Older